 2531 State Route 848, New Milford, PA 18834.
 Phone:

-[email protected].
-Open: We are open every day 8am to 8pm during
+firstname.lastname@example.org.
+Open: every day 8am to 8pm during

-the season, closed on Mondays; We ask everyone to please call before coming,
+the season, closed on Mondays; They ask everyone to please call before coming,

 to verify on picking conditions.
 Directions: Off Interstate I-81 at Gibson